 Trim the ends off the oranges and cut them into chunks, removing any seeds in the process.
 Transfer to a food processor or blender and blitz until mostly smooth, with flecks of orange zest throughout.
 Measure out 1 1/2 cups of orange puree for the cake batter.

 In a large mixing bowl (or the bowl of a stand mixer), beat together butter and sugar until pale and fluffy.
-Beat in eggs, one at a time, followed by orange puree and vanilla extract.
+Beat in eggs, one at a time, followed by orange puree, olive oil, and vanilla extract.
 Add flour, baking powder, baking soda, and salt, and mix to combine.

 Transfer the batter to the prepared cake pan.
 Bake for 50 minutes to 1 hour, or until a toothpick inserted in the center of the cake comes out clean.
 Remove from the oven and transfer the bundt pan to a cooling rack.
 Let the cake cool for 10 minutes, or until the sides of the pan are warm but not hot to the touch.
 Turn the cake out onto the rack and let it cool completely.